titanml/arxiv-chat/README.md

 ## :computer: Development ##

 To run this app yourself requires Docker.
-3 apps need to be built individually, and then unified with Docker Compose. \
+Three components need to be built individually and then unified with Docker Compose. \
 From in _/src_, run:
 ```
 docker build -t frontend .